audiojs/audio-buffer/readme.md

 //Default number of channels is 2 buffer.numberOfChannels;

-//Get array containing the data for the channel buffer.getChannelData(channel);
+//Get array containing the data for the channel (not copied) buffer.getChannelData(channel);

 //Place data from channel to destination Float32Array